regolith-labs/protobook/README.md

 # Protobook

 **Protobook** is a Solana smart contract for issuing public, timebound orders to buy a given token at a fixed price.
-It allows anyone to securely execute a one-to-many swap with willing public liquidity.
-In this way, it is a generic and permissionless orderbook protocol.
+It allows anyone to securely execute a one-to-many swap with willing public liquidity, thereby serving as a generic and permissionless orderbook protocol.

 ## Accounts
 - [`Order`](api/src/state/order.rs) – An order is a public, timebound offer to buy a given token at a fixed price.